Skip to main content

 Core Offering

-The 6 month online program is designed to help people change lifelong habits (ex: mouth breathing) and/or improve a chronic health condition (ex: sleep apnea).
-Most people need 12-14 sessions to experience lasting results.
-Accountability and support are provided through 1:1 coaching every other week.
-During that time, you’ll learn customized exercises and techniques for your face, lips, tongue, and breathing, all tailored to your unique needs.
+The 6 month online program is designed to help people change lifelong habits (ex: mouth breathing, snoring) and improve chronic health conditions like sleep apnea, asthma and allergies.
+Most people need 12 sessions to experience lasting results.
+Accountability and support are provided through 1:1 coaching.
+During that time, you’ll learn customized exercises and techniques tailored to your unique needs.

 Improve your breathing